Lothar Rădăceanu: Early life and politics

-Born to an ethnic German family in Rădăuţi, Bukovina (part of Austria-Hungary at the time), he trained in German studies and eventually became a professor at the University of Bucharest.
+Born to an ethnic German family in Rădăuți, Bukovina (part of Austria-Hungary at the time), he trained in German studies and eventually became a professor at the University of Bucharest.

 From early on, Rădăceanu was a member of the Romanian Social Democratic Party (PSDR), one of its main ideologists and representatives in the Chamber of Deputies, as well as a regular contributor to the socialist journals Libertatea and Lumea Nouă.

 In the early 1930s, he shared his party's concerns regarding the predominant agricultural character of Romanian economy.
-He contributed to the Poporanist paper Viaţa Românească an article which stated that:
+He contributed to the Poporanist paper Viața Românească an article which stated that:

 Working in community and cooperative farming are the conditions for survival in peasant-based agriculture.The Social-Democratic Party [...] commits itself to carrying out a campaign of enlightenment in this direction and appeals to all enlightened peasants and all village intellectuals for help in this respect.